Black Friday Date in the current year: November 24, 2023

-Black Friday The Friday following Thanksgiving Day in the U.S. is often referred to as Black Friday.
-It marks the beginning of the Christmas shopping season and many retailers offer promotional sales on this day.
-Black Friday used to be a typically American phenomenon, but lately it has been promoted by retailers in many countries.
+Black Friday The Friday following Thanksgiving Day is widely known as Black Friday not only in the United States where it originated, but in many other parts of the world.
+It marks the beginning of the holiday shopping season.
+Black Friday used to be a typically American phenomenon, but lately it has been promoted by retailers in many other countries that don’t celebrate Thanksgiving.

-Black Friday is not a federal holiday, but some states observe “The Day After Thanksgiving” as an official public holiday for state government employees.
-Besides, many employers across the United States give their employees the day off after Thanksgiving because a lot of people visit their families in other parts of the country and can't be at work on Friday anyway.
+Black Friday is not a federal holiday, but in some states “The Day After Thanksgiving” is a non-working holiday for state government employees, as well as a day off in schools.
+Besides, many non-retail employers across the United States give their employees an extra day off after Thanksgiving because a lot of people travel visit their families out of state and can’t be at work on Friday anyway.

 Remind me with Google Calendar